AviatrixSystems/Docs/HowTos/transit_firenet_workflow.rst

 Transit FireNet  Workflow for AWS/Azure
 =========================================================

-For questions about Transit FireNet, check out `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_
+To learn about Transit FireNet, check out `Transit FireNet FAQ. <https://docs.aviatrix.com/HowTos/transit_firenet_faq.html>`_

+If you are looking deploying firewall networks in AWS TGW environment, your starting point is `here. <https://docs.aviatrix.com/HowTos/firewall_network_workflow.html>`_.

 Prerequisite for AWS
 ---------------------

-Transit FireNet builds on the Aviatrix Transit Network.
-For AWS, make sure the deployment meets the following specifications.
+Transit FireNet builds on the Aviatrix Transit Network where Aviatrix gateways are deployed in both the transit VPC and the spoke VPCs in AWS.
+Make sure the deployment meets the following specifications.

   1. ActiveMesh must be enabled when launching the  Aviatrix Transit Gateway.
   2. The minimum size of the Aviatrix Transit Gateway is c5.xlarge.